 By beginning with one tree, which is itself not the original, I invite the viewer to consider how history is represented and memorialized within the built environment and via connections to the natural world.
 Washington and troops did indeed muster on Cambridge Common.
 However, according to a nineteenth-century legend, perhaps by Henry Wadsworth Longfellow, this event took place under the shade of an elm.
 Many scions—a rooted clipping that is genetically identical—of this witness tree have been planted around the country.
 Interest in cultivating these elms grew during the nation's centennial, but the most widespread effort was led by the Daughters of the American Revolution on the anniversary of Washington’s birth in 1932.

 In 1923, Cambridge city workers, in an effort to keep the original Elm alive, cut off a limb, unbalancing the tree and causing it to topple and die.
 Fortunately, a Harvard alum and University of Washington professor had planted a scion on the UW campus in the 1880s; it was from this Elm that the current tree on the Common was grown.
 In making these photographs, I am interested in the how the Elm sits within its environs, what people's interactions are with the site, the ways in which the monuments support or contradict history, and the physical beauty of the tree itself.

-“The Washington Elm” is supported by a Cambridge Arts Council grant and selections will be shown, along with artifacts made from the Elm and related ephemera, at the Cambridge History Society October 28, 2015 to January 2015.
-More information on the CHS exhibition, which is supported by the Massachusetts Society of the Cincinnati, here.
+“The Washington Elm” was supported by a Cambridge Arts Council grant and selections were shown, along with artifacts made from the Elm and related ephemera, at the Cambridge History Society from October 28, 2015 to January 2016.